-Once you are able to live a happier and fuller life as an individual within a marriage, your unhappy partner will directly benefit from your well-being and your relationship will begin to improve.
+Once you are able to live a happier and fuller life as an individual within a marriage, your unhappy partner will directly benefit from your well-being, and your relationship will begin to improve.

 1. Be more gentle with yourself

-With our partners, we work in a so called “response pattern”, this means that the way we communicate and approach them influences the way they respond to us.
+With our partners, we work in a so-called “response pattern,” this means that the way we communicate and approach them influences the way they respond to us.

 2. Take time to reflect

-A simple self-care practice that you can try already is to take a moment (also a pen and some paper) and noting down some about important aspects of your marriage.
+A simple self-care practice that you can try already is to take a moment (also a pen and some paper) and note down some important aspects of your marriage.

-Don’t rush during this reflection and avoid using your phone, social media or engaging in other type of distractions.
+Don’t rush during this reflection and avoid using your phone, social media, or engaging in other types of distractions.

 3. Give yourself some “you” time

-It is easy to slip into the habit of trying to please your partner and by doing so neglect yourself and your own needs.
+It is easy to slip into the habit of trying to please your partner, and by doing so, neglect yourself and your own needs.

-By mending your beliefs about money and adopting the abundance mentality you can create a big change in your marriage and make a conscious endeavor of not staying in an unhappy marriage.
+By mending your beliefs about money and adopting the abundance mentality, you can create a big change in your marriage and make a conscious endeavor of not staying in an unhappy marriage.

 5. Revive the neglected romance

-Self-sacrifice, generosity, the ability to forgive, care and commitment are all needed for you to succeed in returning the romantic moments in your unhappy marriage and improving the overall satisfaction with it.
+Self-sacrifice, generosity, the ability to forgive, care, and commitment are all needed for you to succeed in returning the romantic moments in your unhappy marriage and improving the overall satisfaction with it.

 When you are unhappy in your marriage, it is not uncommon to go looking up for unhappy marriage advice or how to survive in an unhappy marriage.